UC DAVIS MEMORY AND PLASTICITY PROGRAM

 (1) Identify the computational principles revealed in the cognitive and neuroscience study of memory that enable automatic extraction of episodes from event sequences, including information about time, spatial relations, causality and intentions of relevant actors, and enable the retrieval of linked events.

-(2) Develop algorithms and cognitive architectures that embody the capability for episode extraction and analysis
+(2) Develop algorithms and cognitive architectures that embody the capability for episode extraction and analysis from long streams of visual and auditory data from complex scenes.

 This years annual MURI Progress Meeting will be held at UC Davis, and will include a day open to the public on August 21st.
 Registration is free, but space is limited.